 Hence, financial criteria which require MME to carry out financial checks on the licensee and, where appropriate, on the corporate group to which the licensee belongs.
 There is no set guidance on the determination of financial capabilities yet apart from background checks on licensee or its parent company other criteria such as technical including the licensee's managerial competence is required.
-Further, request for the gualification and experience of senior management is to be complied.
+Further, request for the qualification and experience of senior management is to be complied.

+FIG: TECHNICAL AND FINANCIAL CAPACITY CRITERIA FOR ASSESSING LICENSE APPLICATION

+Technical Criteria

-FIG: TECHNICAL AND FINANCIAL CAPACITY CRITERIA FOR ASSESSING LICENSE APPLICATION Technical Criteria Financial Criteria Organizational capacity in terms of previous experiences Value of company Asset value Staff expertise including CVs and experiences of key technical staff Bank statements Work Programme Financial statements Budgets
+- Organizational capacity in terms of previous experiences - Staff expertise including CVs and experiences of key technical staff - Work Programme - Budgets